 We spent three days in the town and to be honest it’s not my cup of tea.
 It all depends on your preference.

 An increasing number of Vegan Restaurants are now popping up around.
 You can call the city Vegan Bournemouth!
 Why not!
 They typically provide simple but comfortable meals.
-That include organic produce and gluten-free choices.
+That includes organic produce and gluten-free choices.
 The prices are reasonable and most of them offer a cozy environment to relax.

 Here is a list of a few awesome Vegan restaurants.